whl1729/note/computer/dp/gof/3_creational_patterns.md

     - It promotes consistency among products.
     - Supporting new kinds of products is difficult.

+5. Related Patterns
+    - Abstract Factory classes are often implemented with Factory Methods, but they can also be implemented using Prototype.
+    - A concrete factory is often a singleton.

 ### 3.2 Builder（建造者）

 1. Intent: Separate the construction of a complex object from its representation so that the same construction process can create different representations.